Overview of the Practices for Developing Bodhichitta through Equalizing and Exchanging Our Attitudes about Self and Others

 Questions about Mere Equanimity toward Someone We Like

-What is more effective to visualize – this person as our mother in future lives who will take care of us, or as our child in future lives whom we will take care of?
+What is more effective to visualize this person as our mother in future lives who will take care of us, or as our child in future lives whom we will take care of?

-You said that at the end of the practice we need to have some sort of neutral feeling.
+You said that at the end of the practice, we need to have some sort of neutral feeling.
 But since we’re thinking about this person as our mother or our friend, we have quite a warm feeling, and so what should we do then at the end of the practice?

-I think that one of the things we need to work on in this meditation is that when we go through the line of reasoning – like, in this case, “they’ve hurt us in past and future lives, they can hurt us now,” and we are able to view them without attraction – one of the things that we can notice is our internal energy.
+One of the things we need to work on in this meditation is that when we go through the line of reasoning – like, in this case, “they’ve hurt us in past and future lives, they can hurt us now,” and we are able to view them without attraction – one of the things that we can notice is our internal energy.
 Is our energy – this is what I meant by a neutral state – is that energy just sort of staying put, in a sense, or are we starting to again feel that energy going out toward this person, like with a magnetic force?
-And when we’re sitting there and try to focus on that state of mind that is without that attraction, when we notice again the energy arising to be drawn to this person, I think that this is a little bit easier to recognize than the emotional feeling of being drawn to them, at least in my own case, because it’s a little more subtle than the emotional feeling.
+When we’re sitting there and trying to focus on that state of mind that is without that attraction, when we notice again the energy arising to be drawn to this person, I think that this is a little bit easier to recognize than the emotional feeling of being drawn to them, at least in my own case, because it’s a little more subtle than the emotional feeling.

-Mere Equanimity, Free of Indifference, toward a Stranger
+Mere Equanimity, Free of Indifference toward a Stranger

 The third type of person we work with is a stranger, someone with whom we feel neither attraction nor repulsion, someone that if we saw in the street or anywhere, we would pass them by without paying any attention to them whatsoever.